darah3ng/darah3ng/README.md

 # 👋 Howdy!
 I'm Dara

-I'm a **Full Stack Developer** & **Blockchain Engineer**!
-Whether it's a distributed system, a slick front-end, or a smart contract - if it's code, I'm on it.
+I'm a Full Stack Developer & Blockchain Engineer!

+Whether it's a distributed system, a slick front-end, or a smart contract.
+If it's code, I'm on it.
 And if it’s broken, I’m definitely *fixing it*. 🔧

-Lately, I’ve been **lifting heavy** (both in the gym and in code)
+Lately, I’ve been *lifting heavy* (both in the gym and in code)

 ### 🌍 From Australia to Beyond!
 Currently in Brisbane, but will be relocated **to the UK in January 2025**!